You’re having a baby! Congratulations.

 03. Bird’s Nest Fern

 The bird’s nest fern is known for being the perfect plant for small spaces.
-If you’re looking for a plant for a small baby’s room, consider the bird’s nest fern.
+If you’re decorating a small nursery, we highly recommend a bird’s nest fern.
+It actually gets its name because the center of the plant resembles a bird’s nest – a very fitting plant for a baby’s room.

 04. Bird of Paradise

-The bird of paradise is a large plant, so it’s perfect as a statement piece in your baby nursery.
-Place the bird of paradise in a large pot on the floor of your nuersy, the weight of the soil will prevent a small child from being able to knock it over.
+Decor Tip: Its tall and large nature is sure to make be a statement piece in your baby nursery and is one of the trendiest plants this year.
+Place your bird of paradise inside a ceramic pot with drainage holes then inside a large woven basket on the floor of your nursery for that IG look that is hot right now.
+Even when your baby starts to crawl, the weight of the soil should prevent a small child from being able to knock it over.

-The one downside of the bird of paradise is that it can grow – a lot.
 According to House Plants Expert, the bird of paradise can grow to more than six feet tall in the right conditions.
-To grow such a strong, tall and vibrant plant, place it in an area where it will get lots of sunlight.
-If you prefer the plant to grow more slowly, put it in a space with indirect sunlight for a more controlled growth.
+To grow such a strong, tall and vibrant plant, place it in an area where it will get lots of indirect sunlight.
+If you prefer the plant to grow more slowly, put it in a space with medium sunlight for a more controlled growth.

 05. Ponytail Palm

-The leaves of a ponytail palm are non-toxic and robust, making them an excellent baby safe plant.
-They don’t shed often and are a perfect natural décor piece for you and your baby to enjoy.
+The leaves of a ponytail palm are non-toxic and robust, making them an excellent nursery safe plant.
+They don’t shed often and are a perfect natural decor piece for you and your baby to enjoy.

-The Ponytail Palm needs lots of light.
-It will grow perfectly in front of a window or placed where there’s plenty of bright, indirect sunlight.
-It doesn’t need a lot of watering and will thrive in dry conditions, excellent for those sleep deprived times when you can’t remember the last time you watered it.
+Your ponytail palm doesn’t need a lot of watering and will still thrive in dry conditions from time to time, excellent for those sleep deprived days when you can’t remember the last time you watered it.

 Check out: Indoor Plant Care Tools To Keep Houseplants Alive